 Listing London’s best historic and iconic hotels is simple – it’s keeping it to just ten that’s the challenge.
 The seventeenth-century George Inn is the city’s last remaining galleried coaching inn, but is now run as a pub, so we start instead as Regency London becomes Victorian: with nineteenth-century temples to opulent leisure and grand railway hotels.

-London also has a growing number of period reconstructions, the best of which can catch the atmosphere of an era as brilliantly as a costume drama.
-And then there are high points in the history of modern London hotels: pioneers, plus a landmark property in another sense entirely.
-Enjoy our very personal selection of the best historic and iconic hotels in London.
+There are also a growing number of period reconstructions in London, the best of which can catch the atmosphere of an era as brilliantly as a costume drama.
+And then there are high points in the history of modern hotels in the Big Smoke, including pioneers like homegrown architect Oswald Milne and supposedly the first ever boutique hotel (tied with San Fran, but we'll take it).
+Enjoy our personal picks of the best historic and iconic hotels in London.